 - Tyrosine

-These amino acids are synthesized from glucose, with the exception of tyrosine.
-Tyrosine is made from phenylalanine.
+These amino acids are made from glucose, with the exception of tyrosine.

 How are ketoanalogues different from amino acids?